NillerMedDild/StudentAdministrationSystem/README.md

 # Student Administration System
 [![Build Status](https://dev.azure.com/Nielspilgaard/StudentAdministrationSystem/_apis/build/status/NillerMedDild.StudentAdministrationSystem?branchName=master)](https://dev.azure.com/Nielspilgaard/StudentAdministrationSystem/_build/latest?definitionId=2&branchName=master)

 Student Administration System is an example project consisting of an ASP.NET Core WebApi, .NET Core backend for testing, and MySQL/Entity Framework database.
-It will eventually have multiple web frontends, made with React, Angular and Vue.
+It will eventually have multiple web frontends, made with React, MVC and Vue.

 It's purpose is to act as a learning tool for myself, and a showcase of my development capabilities.